jskonhovd/jskonhovd-pelican/dynamic_programing.rst

         }
     }

 Now the issue with this program is pretty obvious right?
 We are recalculating fib mutliple times while we go down the call stack.
 This becomes an issue when N becomes larger.
 This solution is an exponential time algorithm.

-Now using dynamic programing, We can come up with a much better solution.
-The idea of Dynamic Programing is to break down your program into smaller sunproblems.
-This way you can reuse the infomation from each subproblem to build your answer.
-The following is my solution to the creating a function that calculates the value of the nth memeber of the Fibonacci, using Dynamic Programing.
+Now using dynamic programming, We can come up with a much better solution.
+The idea of Dynamic Programing is to break down your program into smaller sub-problems.
+This way you can reuse the infomation from each sub-problem to build your answer.
+The following is my solution to the creating a function that calculates the value of the nth member of the Fibonacci, using Dynamic Programming.

 .. code-block:: java

       public class DynamicPrograming {

             public Integer fib2(int n)
             {
                   int[] arr = new int[n+1];
                   int foo = 0;
                   if(n <= 0)
                   {